Dutch

 Week III: 17th-century Dutch texts/paleography workshop

 The workshop will cover reading strategies of 17th-century printed and handwritten texts.
+The paleography part of the week will be taught by Dr. Frans Blom of the University of Amsterdam.

 Week IV: Archival workshop in the Netherlands

-This workshop (in collaboration with the University of Amsterdam) will take place in the Netherlands (it includes visits to the Royal Library, National Archive and RKD (Netherlands Institute for Art History) in the Hague, the Amsterdam City Archive and University of Amsterdam Special Collections, and the Provincial Archive in Haarlem/Noord-Hollands Archief) and will introduce students to 16th and 17th century archives and other resources* (such as the Maritime Museum and the Print Room at the Rijksmuseum in Amsterdam).
+This workshop (in collaboration with the University of Amsterdam) will take place in the Netherlands (it includes (subject to change) visits to the Royal Library, National Archive and RKD (Netherlands Institute for Art History) in the Hague, the Amsterdam City Archive and University of Amsterdam Special Collections, and the Provincial Archive in Haarlem/Noord-Hollands Archief) and will introduce students to 16th and 17th century archives and other resources (such as the Maritime Museum and the Print Room at the Rijksmuseum in Amsterdam).

 Space for this week will be limited to a maximum of ten students, and is highly competitive.
-The workshop will take place from June 19 to 23.
+The workshop will take place from June 16 to 20.

 Preference will be given to PhD candidates who are ready to start dissertation research.
 This week is not open to M.A. students.